keyboards

 Mineral 02

+One of my current daily drivers.
 Purchased for use at my new job.
 I now swap between this and the Brutal V2 depending on the week.
-Long-term thoughts TBD.

 - I really like the cutouts with transparent parts for LED shine-through.